safehodl/safehodl.github.io/_posts/2020-12-04-self-custody.md

 * How good is the custodian’s [security model][hack]?
 Jurisdictional risk?
 * Is the custodian insured and what risks does the [insurance policy][insurance] cover?

-If you are willing to put in some effort, self-custody can make your Bitcoin the safest asset in the world, so long as you follow these rules:
+If you self-custody you must follow these rules to avoid losing Bitcoin:

-#### 1. Buy a [reputable hardware wallet](/hardware-wallets/) and learn how to use it.
+**1. Buy a [reputable hardware wallet](/hardware-wallets/).**  Mobile wallets and paper wallet generators are easier to hack.
+Attackers who find your seed can steal your Bitcoin.
-Hardware wallets are more secure than your phone or computer which can be easily infected with malware.
-A wallet generator you get off the internet might be generating seeds that an attacker already knows.
-An attacker that knows your seed can take your Bitcoin.

-#### 2. Verify your hardware wallet is authentic.
-Buy directly from the manufacturer and check for any signs of tampering.
-Try to get a wallet that allows you to generate your own seed by [rolling dice][dice] so you don’t have to trust the device’s seed generator.
+**2. Verify your wallet is authentic.**  Buy directly from the manufacturer and check for tampering.
+[Roll dice][dice] to generate the seed yourself.

-#### 3. Backup all information to recover your wallet in a separate secure location.
-If your hardware wallet dies, you forget your passphrase, or you have a fire in your house make sure you won’t lose access to your Bitcoin.
-Store your backup in a location safe from theft or natural disaster.
+**3. Backup all recovery information in a secure location.**  If your wallet dies or you forget a passphrase make sure you can recover your Bitcoin.
 Many people use [steel backups][steel].

-#### 4. Provide recovery instructions to your inheritors.
-Write down recovery instructions in a will or [dead-man’s switch][switch] that your inheritors will receive if you suddenly die.
-For example, you could include the combination to a safe that contains your seed and passphrase backups.
+**4. Provide recovery instructions to your inheritors.**  Write down instructions in a will or [dead-man’s switch][switch] including the location of your seed and passphrase backups.

-#### 5. Practice sending, receiving, and backup recovery with your wallet.
+**5. Practice receiving, sending, and recovery with your wallet.**  Receive and send a small amount of Bitcoin to the wallet.
+Wipe your wallet's seed and see if you can restore it.
-Once you have backed up your seed, wipe it from your wallet and see if you can restore it.
-Practice receiving and sending a small amount of Bitcoin before moving large amounts into your wallet.

-After you setup your wallet, there are a few rules to remember when using it:
-{: style="color:gray; text-align: center;"}

-#### 6. Always check the address on your hardware wallet when sending or receiving.
-Some hackers [replace addresses][addresses] you see on a website with their own.
-You must always double-check addresses on your hardware wallet before moving your Bitcoin.
+**6. Always check the address on your hardware wallet when sending or receiving.**  Hackers can [replace addresses][addresses] on your computer with their own, so double-check on your device.

-#### 7. Never enter your seed on a computer or phone.
-Only ever enter your seed into a hardware wallet.
-An app or website that asks for your seed might be transmitting your seed to someone who will [steal all your Bitcoin][phish].
+**7. Never enter your seed on a computer or phone.**  An app or website might transmit your seed to a scammer who [steals all your Bitcoin][phish].
+Only enter your seed into a hardware wallet.

-#### 8. Only send Bitcoin to people you trust.
-There is no way to undo a transaction and any deal that seems too good to be true is probably a [scam or impersonator][scam].
-Treat sending Bitcoin like handing someone cash.
+**8. Only send Bitcoin to people you know are authentic.**  Any deal that seems too good to be true is probably a [scam][scam].
+There is no way to undo a transaction.

-#### 9. Use a source you trust to double-check you’ve received Bitcoin.
-Don’t trust a website to tell you that you’ve received Bitcoin, double-check using a [block explorer][explorer] or your [own node][node].
-Use the [Tor browser][tor] to visit block explorers if you don’t want your IP address associated with your Bitcoin address.
+**9. Double-check you own Bitcoin.**  Don’t trust a website to tell you that you’ve received Bitcoin, double-check on a [block explorer][explorer] using [Tor][tor] or your [own node][node].

-#### 10. Determine the level of privacy you need.
-People who know how much Bitcoin you have may target you for extortion or theft.
-Try to keep your Bitcoin as private as you can.
+**10. Determine the level of privacy you need.**  Owning Bitcoin makes you a target for extortion or theft.
+Keep your Bitcoin as private as you can.

 .   .   .
 {: style="color:gray; font-size: 150%; text-align: center;"}